TinyAway/SSF-GNN/README.md

 # SSF-GNN
-Implementation of the paper "Towards Efficient Earth Surface Anomaly Detection from Single Satellite Imagery via Spectral-Semantic Graph Reasoning "
+Implementation of the paper "Towards Efficient Multi-hazard Detection from Single Satellite Imagery via Spectral-Semantic Graph Reasoning "

 ## Sen2ESA
-SEN2ESA is a large-scale surface anomaly dataset constructed from Sentinel-2 imagery.
-It consists of images from 135 surface anomaly events worldwide, which are categorized into seven classes.
+SEN2ESA is a large-scale multi-hazard dataset constructed from Sentinel-2 imagery.
+It consists of images from 169 disaster events worldwide, which are categorized into seven classes.
+The dataset is coming soon.
 ![image](Sen2ESA_new.png)
 ![image](dataset.jpg)